Charles Rennie Mackintosh mural

 8 Ways Designers can Learn from Charles Rennie Mackintosh

 Charles Rennie Mackintosh is a staple in the Scottish Design landscape thanks to the length and breadth of his work.
 He’s even on Scottish banknotes!
 He was involved in Architecture, Interior Design, Industrial Design, Textiles, Graphic Design and Watercolours.
+An exemplary example of a Multidisciplinary designer!

 He and the Four helped create a Design movement known as the “Glasgow Style”, which grow within Art Nouveau.
 He is still celebrated across Scotland, but his work and influence can be found most easily across the city of Glasgow.